thjread/thjread-blog/posts/2020-04-15-limits-commute.markdown

 ![](/images/lim_comm_lim.png){.image-very-large .center alt=""}

-It is a well known fact in category theory that limits commute with limits (and dually colimits commute with colimits).
+A very useful fact in category theory is that limits commute with limits (and dually colimits commute with colimits).
 That is, given a functor $F : I \times J \to C$ we have
 \[\lim_i \lim_j F(i, j) \cong \lim_j \lim_i F(i, j)\]
 under appropriate conditions.